-Česlovas Radžiūnas, Chief Chorus Master
+Česlovas Radžiūnas, Artistic Director of Chorus

-Alfredas Celiešius, Assistant Chorus Master
+Alfredas Celiešius, Chorus Master

-Jolanta Čiurilaitė, Vocal Coach
+Jolanta Čiurilaitė, Voice Coach

-Arūnas Malikėnas, Vocal Coach
+Arūnas Malikėnas, Voice Coach

 Founded in 1920 to become the first professional chorus in Lithuania under Julius Starka, the Lithuanian National Opera Chorus is coeval with the theatre, making its debut in Giuseppe Verdi's “La traviata” in the same year.
 Lead by Česlovas Radžiūnas as its Chief Chorus Master since 1989, the chorus now comprises 80 active members, consisting of 40 female and 40 male voices.
 With the sizable repertoire, numbering over 60 operas, including M. Mussorgsky's “Boris Godunov“, G. Verdi's “Un ballo in maschera“, “Aida“, V. Klova's “Pilėnai“, R. Wagner's “Der fliegende Hollander“, G. Puccini's “Turandot“, etc. It performs in all current LNOBT's opera and in several ballet productions, such as Mikis Theodoraki's “Zorba the Greek” and Felix Mendelssohn-Bartholdy's “A Midsummer Night's Dream“.
 The chorus has appeared on the LNOBT's international tours in Chicago and Germany, performing both in opera productions and choral concerts.